RedisGraph/RedisGraph/docs/commands.md

 #### SET

-The `SET` clause is used to update properties on nodes and relationships.
+The `SET` clause is used to create or update properties on nodes.

-To set a property on a node or relationship, use `SET`.
+To set a property on a node, use `SET`.

-Query.

 ```sh
 MATCH (n { name: 'Jim' }) SET n.name = 'Bob'